Tangoe/Mobile-Procurement-API-Documentation/tutorials/orders/new_activation/index.md

 If the submission is successful, the API will once again return a response containing JSON with an HTTP status code of 200.
 This response also will include the newly-assigned order number (i.e., orderId).

-Here is an example of what the order JSON might look like:
+Here is an example of what the order response might look like:

 ```
 {